Sep 17, 2008

 Hyaenodon horridus

 It took me a while to actually get pictures of my thesis since my camera ist kaputt.
 So I had another doodle session at the lovely home of Lovesick Robot creators Jackie Steffen and Brent Bublitz, and Brent was kind enough to take some wonderful pictures of my work.
-It was months of work to create all of these and hours of painstaking work in the printing lab.
+It took months of work to create all of these and hours of painstaking work in the printing lab.
 All the animals are extinct mammals - their names are above each image.